loomster321/workflow-father/B-RollIdeation.md

 - scene_id and shot_id (preserved from the input)
 - standard_broll (conventional concept with idea, visual_style, and motion)
 - enhanced_broll (more creative concept with the same structure)
-- experimental_broll (innovative concept with the same structure)
+- viral_broll (innovative concept with the same structure)

 ## 3. Creative Director Persona